madgik/exareme/Deployment/README.md

 ## Ansible-vault

 As you can also see in hosts.ini file we have some sensitive data like usernames and passwords in both master and workers.
-These lines ```MUST not change```.
+These lines ```MUST not be changed!```.

 ```
    master remote_user="{{master_remote_user}}"